spyder-ide/spyder-docs/doc/help.rst

 Help
 ####

 You can use the **Help** pane to find, render and display rich documentation for any object with a docstring, including modules, classes, functions and methods.
-This allows you to access documentation easily directly from Spyder not having to break your workflow.
+This allows you to access documentation easily directly from Spyder, without having to interrupt your workflow.

 |